wilfreddenton/unsafe-perform.io/posts/2022-02-21-should-bitfinex-get-the-coins.md

 So he could hold or sell his BFX tokens but not buy.
 What about converting to equity?

 BnkToTheFuture does have a verification process and allows "qualifying" US citizens to participate on their platform[^bttf-kyc].
 Let's assume that `WarrenPuffett` met those qualifications.

-Always susceptible to FOMO, `WarrenPuffett` decides to go legit.
 He proved to Bitfinex and BnkToTheFuture that he is a "sophisticated" and "accredited" investor of "high-net worth".
 They in turn gave him equity and RRTs.

 As the months went by, more users converted decreasing the supply of BFX.
 The price of Bitcoin began to rally and trade volume picked up on the exchange.
 With a healthy revenue stream, iFinex was able to buy the remaining BFX for the full $1.00 amount.